mk-Guvi/React-Learning/Readme.md

 If there are childComponents with differents functions as props they will be called even we use React.memo and also even there is no change in the states of the other components because react thinks that the other components funcions as new function.To over come this issue we use callback hook

-useCallback is a hook that will return a memoized versionof the callback funcition that only changes if one of the dependencies has changed
+useCallback is a hook that will return a memoized version of the callback function that only changes if one of the dependencies has changed

 It is usefull when passing callbacks[that is two child components calling different functions as props] to optimized child components[components that uses React.memo] that rely on reference equality[checking whether the functions are equal] to prevent unneccessary renders.If these conditions are met then the funcitons of childCompoennts are wrapped under usecallback hook with a dependency array where the usecallback hook is looks for the change in state/props.Thus these usecallback hooks returns a cached function which is passed as props in the childComponents